What is the decentralized exchange (DEX) integration?

-Since conversions take place on a third party decentralized exchange, it is possible for the price to fluctuate.
-Conversions will execute at a price within 2% of the estimate, or the transaction will be cancelled and the balance returned.
+Note: Since conversions take place on a third-party decentralized exchange, it is possible for the price to fluctuate.
+Conversions will execute at a price within 2% of the estimate, or the transaction will be canceled and your funds returned to your wallet.

-Enter the cryptocurrency you would like to convert from, the crypto you would like to convert to, and the amount.
+Choose the crypto you want to convert, the crypto you would like to convert to, and the amount.

 What are the conversion fees?

-Coinbase Wallet currently charges a flat fee of 0.50% on all conversions.
-Conversion fees help us maintain and improve the Coinbase Wallet experience.
+Coinbase Wallet currently charges a flat fee of 1% on all conversions.
+This fee is included on the transaction confirmation page along with the network fee.
+The conversion fee helps Coinbase Wallet maintain and improve your experience.